Jack Omelak, Executive Director

 Mandy has been with the Alaska Nanuuq Commission since 2012.
 Born and raised in Nome, she has a background in Communications from the University of Alaska, Anchorage, and more recently has experience as an upper level banking manager.

-Hannah Voorhees, Project Manager
+Hannah Voorhees, Affiliated Advisor

 Hannah has been with the Alaska Nanuuq Commission since 2010.
 Hannah was born and raised in Eagle River, Alaska and has a Master's Degree in Anthropology and is working towards her Doctorate's degree in the same field.
 Recently, Hannah has moved into an advisory role for the ANC as she is currently working towards completing her academic commitments.